Preparing for the driving test

 Get the test routes down

 This is a very personal tip: I failed my first driving test because in the last minute I stopped at a green light, waiting for a green arrow.
-That wouldn't have happened if I’d driven the test route enough times.
+Perhaps this wouldn't have happened if I’d driven the test route enough times and got more used to seeing this type of traffic light.

 The test routes will be very familiar to your child’s driving instructor, so get the details and make sure you cover them in your private practice.
 An already stressed brain isn't great at making rational decisions, so being comfortable with all the road systems and that one odd roundabout that doesn't follow the rules will reduce the risk of failing for something silly.